DevKevs/CRUD-Angular/README.md

 # CRUD-Angular
-A simple Crud using angular Js framework
+A simple Crud using angular Js framework and API rest service

 <h1>Install</h1>